Yuyz0112/dewhale/README.md

 For detailed instructions on how to set up and use vx.dev, please refer to our [Guide](./docs/quick-start.md).

+You can also watch this [demo video](http://www.youtube.com/watch?v=J4LAOBRcu2c).

 ## Features

 ### Lower Usage Costs

 vx.dev utilizes prompt engineering techniques under the GPT-4 model to issue commands.
 The main cost involves the number of input and completion tokens.
-Our current prompt, found in [prompts/ui-gen.md](./prompts/ui-gen.md), includes instructions for shadcn/ui, lucide-react, and nivo charts.
+Our current prompt, found in [prompts/ui-gen.md](./prompts/ui-gen.md), includes instructions for [shadcn/ui](https://ui.shadcn.com/), [lucide](https://lucide.dev/), and [nivo charts](https://nivo.rocks/).

 If you do not need certain components (e.g., charts), you can reduce the API cost per generation by removing instructions from the prompt.